 Tom Holland is the author of Rubicon: The Triumph and Tragedy of the Roman Republic, which won the Hessell-Tiltman Prize for History and was shortlisted for the Samuel Johnson Prize.
 Persian Fire, his history of the Graeco-Persian wars, won the Anglo-Hellenic League’s Runciman Award in 2006.
 His third work of history, Millennium: The End of the World and the Forging of Christendom, was published in the autumn of 2008.
 His newest book, In the Shadow of the Sword, covers the collapse of Roman and Persian power in the Near East, and the emergence of Islam.
-Tom Holland is currently working on Dynasty, a new book about the Roman Emperors, to be published by Little, Brown Book Group in 2015.
+Dynasty, about the first Caesars, has been published by Little, Brown Book Group this autumn.

 He has adapted Homer, Herodotus, Thucydides and Virgil for the BBC.
 His translation of Herodotus was published in 2013 by Penguin Classics.
 In 2007, he was the winner of the Classical Association prize, awarded to ‘the individual who has done most to promote the study of the language, literature and civilisation of Ancient Greece and Rome’.”

 He is the presenter of BBC Radio 4’s Making History.
 He has written and presented a number of TV documentaries, on subjects ranging from religion to dinosaurs.

 He served two years as the Chair of the Society of Authors and was on the committee of the Classical Association.